Julynx/conflux_atom/README.md

 Conflux syntax theme for Atom

-A dark theme with pastel colors inspired by natural elements made for comfortable midnight coding sessions.

 DESCRIPTION

 A dark theme with pastel colors inspired by natural elements made for comfortable midnight coding sessions.